BertrandBev/GHC-Cabal/README.md

 You might need to install the following libraries to have ghc and cabal work :

-sudo apt-get install -y libgmp-dev zlib1g-dev libgmp3-dev freeglut3 freeglut3-dev libreadline6
+sudo apt-get install -y libgmp-dev curl zlib1g-dev libgmp3-dev freeglut3 freeglut3-dev libreadline6

 And create the following simlink for old versions of ghc :